Kotlin/kotlin-jupyter/readme.md

 - `class`: fully-qualified class name for the type to be rendered
 - `result`: expression that produces output value.
 Source object is referenced as `$it`

+Name of the file is a library name that is passed to '%use' command

-Library arguments can be referenced in any parts of library descriptor as `$arg`
+Library properties can be used in any parts of library descriptor as `$property`

-There are two places where you can put new library descriptor:
+To register new library descriptor:
-1. For private usage: into local settings folder `<UserHome>/.jupyter_kotlin/libraries`
+1. For private usage - add it to local settings folder `<UserHome>/.jupyter_kotlin/libraries`
-2. For sharing your library with community: checkout repository, put descriptor into ['libraries'](libraries) directory and create pull request.
+2. For sharing with community - commit it to ['libraries'](libraries) directory and create pull request.

 If you are maintaining some library and want to update your library descriptor, just create pull request with your update.
-After your request is accepted, new version of your library will be available to all Kotlin Jupyter users on next kernel startup (no kernel update is needed).
+After your request is accepted, new version of your library will be available to all Kotlin Jupyter users immediately on next kernel startup (no kernel update is needed).

-Kotlin Kernel collects library descriptors on startup in the following order:
+If a library descriptor with the same name is found in several locations, the following resolution priority is used:
 1. Local settings folder (highest priority)
 2. ['libraries'](libraries) folder at the latest master branch of `https://github.com/Kotlin/kotlin-jupyter` repository
 3. Kernel installation directory